levu42/ub/README.md

 clone repository and symlink ub into a PATH directory.

+symlink ub.web.php into a web server document root.
+It's highly recommended to setup a web.password\_sha256 in the ~/.ubconfig.json file.

+setup [twitter app](https://apps.twitter.com) for twitter integration.

 ensure git (for git support), [bibsort](http://ftp.math.utah.edu/pub/bibsort/) and POSIX extension for PHP installed.

 # Todo